acantu27/TweetStreamer/README.md

 ![Tweet Streamer Preview][preview]

 ## Introduction
-Tweet Streamer is a python script utilizing using Tweepy <sup>[1][1]</sup> to access Twitter's streaming API.
+Tweet Streamer is a python script utilizing Tweepy <sup>[1][1]</sup> to access Twitter's streaming API.
 It streams **live** tweets and saves them to a database.
 Tweets are able to be filtered based on desired keywords or languages.
 This provides a large amount of data for Machine Learning or Data Science projects.

 ## Requirements
 * Please see `requirements.txt` for the necessary dependencies